MicrosoftDocs/Virtualization-Documentation/windowscontainers/userguide/vm_vmpssession.md

 ### Differences between VM Sessions and standard PS Session ###

-VM sessions are connected dirrectly through the local memory on the host machine.
-While PS Sessions run over Win RM by default (requiring a network connection with remoting enabled and correct firewall settings)  VM Sessions only require the VM be located on the box and that the VM Session IC is enabled.
+VM sessions are connected directly through the local memory on the host machine while PS Sessions run over Win RM by default (requiring a network connection with remoting enabled and the correct firewall settings)  VM Sessions only require the VM be located on the box and that the VM Session IC is enabled.